About

 Professional Roles & Collaborations

-I currently serve as Web Content Manager for the California Child Care Resource & Referral Network, supporting MCCP.org and statewide infrastructure for helping families find and understand child care options.
+I currently serve as Web Content Manager for the California Child Care Resource & Referral Network, supporting MyChildCarePlan.org and statewide infrastructure for helping families find and understand child care options.

 Beyond my primary role, I contribute to several efforts advancing equity, systems design, and community-informed policy:

-- Director, Family Child Care Association of San Francisco (FCCASF)
+- Secretary, Family Child Care Association of San Francisco (FCCASF)

 - Founding Member & Strategic Contributor, Asian Early Childhood Education Alliance (AECEA / ACECA)

-- UPK Mixed Delivery Workgroup Member, supporting alignment between early learning programs and community-based child care
+- UPK Mixed Delivery Workgroup Member, San Francisco Local Child Care Planning Council (LPC) — supporting alignment between early learning programs and community-based child care

 - Advisor, Child Care Justice Network